terramate-io/terramate/docs/codegen/generate-hcl.md

 It's similar to [Terraform dynamic blocks](https://www.terraform.io/language/expressions/dynamic-blocks) but supports partial evaluation of the expanded code.

-There are two ways to use a `tm_dynamic` block, one is using a block `content` inside it to define how to generate the blocks dynamically.
+There are two ways to define a `tm_dynamic` block.
+One is using a `content` block that will define how to generate the blocks dynamically.

 Another one is to define an `attributes` object, where each field inside the object will become an attribute inside the dynamically generated blocks.